13 Low-Alcohol Cocktails that Deliver a Healthy Buzz

 These Strawberry Thyme Lillet Spritzers look almost too pretty to drink—ha.
 All they have inside each glass is a little white wine, some bubbly, and a bit of fresh fruit and herbs, so you can sip until your heart's content without worrying about your diet.

 At Botanica in Los Angeles, co-owner Heather Sperling and her team create delicious cleansing cocktails with fresh fruits and vegetables.
-This one—The Arugula—is like the cooler cousin of your typical morning green juice.
+This low-alcohol drink—The Arugula—is like the cooler cousin of your typical morning green juice.
 Lemon juice and homemade Demerara syrup (a type of sugar) pair deliciously with your spirit pick—vodka or gin.

 Tall Coconut Cocktail